The Caste System Explained

 The trinity on the other hand are worshipped individually by devotees, each choosing an aspect that they are particularly attracted to.

-When I learned about our gods as a child.
-I was told that each god specialises in a particular area of speciality.
+2. When I learned about our gods as a child.
+I was told that each god rules in a particular area of speciality.
 Does that mean that if a person desires wealth they should pray to Goddess Lakshmi? (and if they desire beauty or intellect or both, there are different gods that they should pray to so they can be granted boons by the relevant gods)

 Answer; When it comes to praying for material things – it is not a good idea because you will get whatever is due to you according to your Karma not according to the intercession of various gods!
 What you should pray for is the welfare of all beings – not selfish, transient material benefits.
 The Sacred texts tells us that the outcome of every project depends on three factors, Karma, the grace of the gods and personal effort.
 But since the first two are not knowable you should rely entirely on PERSONAL EFFORT!